indentlabs/gpt-3-experiments/README.md

 ```

 You will also need your OpenAI secret key set in the environment variable `OPENAI_SK`, as well as the `gpt3` gem installed.

-## Experiments

-The following experiments are included in this repository:

-* `character-generator` generates fictional characters' names, descriptions, and appearance.

 ## Disclaimer